Does Virima Support Pure Storage, NetApp & Arista Discovery?

 | Cisco Meraki | Cloud-managed switches and APs | Meraki Dashboard API |

-Virima also supports discovery for Cisco IOS, Juniper, and other SNMP-enabled network devices using standard MIBs.
+Virima also discovers Cisco IOS, Juniper, and other SNMP-enabled network devices using standard MIBs.

 How Does Virima Discover Storage Infrastructure?